Hawaiian Studies (BA)

 Honor, Educate, Perpetuate

 Our mission is to show honor and respect to kānaka maoli (Hawaiian people past, present, and future) by teaching and perpetuating Hawaiian ways of knowing and being in a manner that will bless all people.
 The Hawaiian Studies curriculum offers a broad range of courses designed to engage students in the Hawaiian culture by emphasizing traditional knowledge, values, and practices and how they are lived in the present and perpetuated into the future.
-In additional to academic training in ‘ōlelo Hawai‘i (Hawaiian language), mo‘olelo (oral traditions and histories), as well as contemporary Hawaiian scholarship, students will physically engage in hands-on learning through mālama ‘āina (caring for the land) at Kahuaola our cultural garden, mālama wa‘a (learning to maintain and sail Iosepa, our double hulled voyaging canoe) as well as learning and performing ‘ike hana no‘eau (artistic skills).
+In addition to academic training in ‘ōlelo Hawai‘i (Hawaiian language), mo‘olelo (oral traditions and histories), as well as contemporary Hawaiian scholarship, students will physically engage in hands-on learning through mālama ‘āina (caring for the land) at Kahuaola our cultural garden, mālama wa‘a (learning to maintain and sail Iosepa, our double-hulled voyaging canoe) as well as learning and performing ‘ike hana no‘eau (artistic skills).
 The capstone experience for our students will allow them to further Hawaiian knowledge through research or to gain vital skills and offer service to the broader community through our internship program.